 The Company's finite-lived intangible assets and liabilities represent revenue contracts, consisting of long-term concessions and licensing contracts, power purchase agreements ("PPAs"), RECs, lease agreements and operations and maintenance ("O&M") contracts that were obtained through third party acquisitions.
 The revenue contract intangibles are comprised of favorable and unfavorable rate PPAs and REC agreements and the in-place value of market rate PPAs.
 The lease agreement intangibles are comprised of favorable and unfavorable rate land leases, and the O&M contract intangibles consist of unfavorable rate O&M contracts.
 Intangible assets and liabilities that have determinable estimated lives are amortized on a straight-line basis over those estimated lives.
-Amortization of favorable and unfavorable rate revenue contracts is recorded within operating revenues, net in the consolidated statements of operations, and amortization expense related to the concessions and licensing contracts and in-place value of market rate revenue contracts is recorded within depreciation, accretion and amortization expense in the consolidated statements of operations, and amortization of favorable rate land leases and unfavorable rate land leases and unfavorable rate land leases in the consolidated statements of perations, and amortization is used because it best reflects the pattern in which the economic benefits of the intangibles are consumed or otherwise used up.
+Amortization of favorable and unfavorable rate revenue contracts is recorded within operating revenues, net in the consolidated statements of operations.
+Amortization expense related to the concessions and licensing contracts and in-place value of market rate revenue contracts is recorded within depreciation, accretion and amortization expense in the consolidated statements of operations, and amortization of favorable and unfavorable rate land leases and unfavorable rate O&M contracts is recorded within cost of operations.
+The straight-line method of amortization is used because it best reflects the pattern in which the economic benefits of the intangibles are consumed or otherwise used up.
 The amounts and useful lives assigned to intangible assets acquired and liabilities assumed impact the amount and timing of future amortization.